dfernandeza/mws-restaurant-stage-1/README.md

 1. Go to project folder and run `npm install`

-2. Then, run `gulp` to start a development server or 2.1 You can also go to the dist folder `cd dist/` and start up a simple HTTP server, Python is a good option:
+2. Then, run `gulp` to start a development server or you can also go to the dist folder `cd dist/` and start up a simple HTTP server, Python is a good option:
 	- If you have Python 2.x, spin up the server with python -m SimpleHTTPServer 8000 (or some other port, if port 8000 is already in use.)
 	- For Python 3.x, you can use python3 -m http.server 8000.